 PV's Tourism Board hired a leading global investigative and security firm, Thomas Dale and Associates, in 2011 to review safety levels in the city, this year the company followed up with an updated 2012 report.

 The city of Puerto Vallarta has approximately the same population as Anaheim, California (ie. Disneyland), which also has a high number of visitors to many attractions and numerous hotels.
 Anaheim and PV are both located on the Pacific Coast and are vacation destinations.
 This offers a credible and clear comparison for both cities and the real vs. the perceived risk:

 The company mentions vulnerabilities, such as the surrounding areas that are used for hiking, bird watching, photography and other sports and activities, increase your risk of unforeseen events, both natural and man-made, as was the case of the group of 22 tourists in El Nogalito (1.5 hour drive from Vallarta) that were robbed in Feb.
 2012, there were no injuries.
-The reports mentions that Methamphetamine will be the future drug issue and has to be contained.
+The reports mention that Methamphetamine will be the future drug issue and has to be contained.

 TDA also mentions positive trends and actions that have helped improve the local safety, for example, the city has twice the national average of policemen required by the Mexican Federal Government.
 Another worthwhile program is the Taxi Safe alert system, read more here.

 TDA mentions that Puerto Vallarta is one of the safest destinations for international visitors and is also very safe and preferred by expats too, something that is also backed up by the numbers provided by SECTUR, which mention that occupation has been up around 20% compared with 2011.